tldr-pages/tldr/pages/windows/nvm.md

 # nvm

-> Install, uninstall or switch between Node.js versions.
+> Install, uninstall, or switch between Node.js versions.
 > Supports version numbers like "12.8" or "v16.13.1", and labels like "stable", "system", etc.
 > More information: <https://github.com/coreybutler/nvm-windows>.